volzotan/ChalkRoll/README.md

 ### Electronics

-The chalk printer runs on [klipper](https://www.klipper3d.org/) on a [BigTreeTech SKR-Pico](https://github.com/bigtreetech/SKR-Pico/tree/master).
+The chalk printer is controlled by [klipper](https://www.klipper3d.org/) running on a Raspberry Pi Zero 2W and a [BigTreeTech SKR-Pico](https://github.com/bigtreetech/SKR-Pico/tree/master).
 Configuration files are located in the [klipper directory](/klipper).

 ### Software